hitesh22rana/SoundScripter/README.md

 SoundScripter's architecture is designed to handle transcription requests efficiently.
 Here's how it works:

-1. **User Requests:** Users send audio files for transcription to the SoundScripter API.
+1. **User Requests:** Users uploads video/audio files for transcription to the SoundScripter API.

 2. **RabbitMQ Message Broker:** Transcription requests are added to the RabbitMQ message broker, which acts as a message queue.